Christmas flood of 1964: History

 An atypical cold spell began in Oregon on December 13, 1964, that froze the soil, and it was followed by unusually heavy snow.
 Subsequently, an atmospheric river brought persistent, heavy, warm rain.
 The temperature increased by 30 to 40 F-change.
 This melted the snow, but left the soil frozen and impermeable.
 Some places received the equivalent of a year's rain in just a few days.
-Albany received 13 in of rain in December, almost double its average December rainfall of 7 in.
-Detroit recorded an extra 18 in of rain, and at Crater Lake, where the average normal December rainfall is 12 in, there was over 38 in of rain.
+Albany, Oregon, received 13 in of rain in December, almost double its average December rainfall of 7 in.
+Detroit, Oregon recorded an extra 18 in of rain, and at Crater Lake, where the average normal December rainfall is 12 in, there was over 38 in of rain.
 As rivers and streams overflowed and the soil became saturated, mudslides occurred, roads closed, and reservoirs overflowed.
 Many towns were isolated.
 By the end of the flood, every river in Oregon was above flood stage, and more than 30 major bridges were impassable.